devops329/devops/instruction/tdd/tdd.md

 ## Boundary cases and bug discovery

 That looks great.
 Now let's add a boundary test case where we provide a negative number.
-Since fibonacci doesn't define what to do with a negative position we will assume it should be zero.
+Since Fibonacci doesn't define what to do with a negative position, we will assume it should be zero.

 ```js
 test('fibonacci negative', () => {